Signed Distance Field Fonts - basics

 I decided linear was the simplest, and smoothstep didn’t look that much different.

-I also tried gamma correction, based on this article from puredevsoftware[15].
+People much more knowledgeable than me say that gamma correction matters a lot.
+I tried gamma correction, based on this article from puredevsoftware[16].
 This quote was interesting:

 Because so many programmers have neglected gamma blending for so long, people who have created fonts have tried to work around the problem of fonts looking too thin by just making the fonts thicker!
 Obviously it doesn’t help the jaggedness, but it does make them look the proper weight, as originally intended.
 The obvious problem with this is that if we want to gamma blend correctly many older fonts will look wrong.
 So we compromise, and use a lower gamma value, so we get a bit better antialiasing, but the fonts don’t look too heavy.